 The objectives of safety training are:

-Training should be presented in a way that all employees can understand.
-If employees have a disability or language barrier then employers should customize training for that worker.
+Safety training should be presented in a way that all employees can understand.
+If employees have a disability or language barrier, then employers should customize training for that worker.

 After training activities, an employer should test employees to demonstrate employee retention of the information in order to evaluate the effectiveness of the training.
 As an employer, you need to evaluate your safety program regularly to determine if additional training is needed to improve your workers’ safety and health.
 As an employee, you need to inform your employer if you feel you need additional training on the hazards in your workplace.